800 Westchester Avenue: Facilities

 The complex is noted for its extensive corporate amenities, and retains such features as a hair salon, barber shop, television studio, fitness center and conference facilities.
 These features were continued even after the sale and renovation of the complex as a value-added benefit to the significant number of new tenants who occupy spaces ranging from 1,500 to 120000 sqft.

 Also on-site is the related 760 Westchester Avenue facility that has been converted into a disaster recovery/adjunct location.
 It is currently leased by CBLPath Inc for an anatomic pathology services lab.

 Currently, it is owned by the RPW Group and managed by Cushman and Wakefield.

 In Media

-The complex has also been featured in USA Network Drama Mr Robot Season 1 Episode 5 as the headquarters of the fictional company Steel Mountain a data security company.
-Both interior and exterior scenes were shot on location including data center and the executive cafeteria.
+The complex has also been featured in the USA Network drama Mr Robot Season 1 Episode 5 as the headquarters of the fictional company Steel Mountain, a data security company.
+Both interior and exterior scenes were shot on location including the data center and the executive cafeteria.